jmk/jslove/README.md

 ## JSLove ##

-JSLove is a JavaScript port of the [LÖVE](https://love2d.org) game engine.
+JSLove is a port of the [LÖVE](https://love2d.org) game engine that replaces Lua with JavaScript.
+It's still a native engine that runs on the desktop, not inside of a browser.

 Combining LÖVE with JavaScript sets the stage for some interesting possibilities in the future: